AzisK/ExtractGoogleTrends/README.md

 jwt_secret = <your_jwt_secret>
 ```

+7. Airflow UI login

+We can find the Airflow user and password in `AIRFLOW_HOME` directory inside `simple_auth_manager_passwords.json.generated`

 ## Pipeline design

 This is a very simple approach to the pipeline.
 It has been designed to work with or without Airflow.